jamespearse80/ICRC-Modern-Cloud-Apps/README.md

 ***Having trouble?***
 - First, verify you have followed all written lab instructions (including the Before the Hands-on lab document).
 - Next, submit an issue with a detailed description of the problem.
-- Please do not submit pull requests.
-Our authors will review open issues and submit pull requests, as needed, for approval.
+- Do not submit pull requests.
+Our content authors will make all changes and submit pull requests for approval.

 If you are planning to present a workshop, *review and test the materials early*!
 We recommend at least two weeks prior.